Wyangala: Education, church hall and sport

 The village has a small one-teacher primary school, Wyangala Dam Public School, located on Waugoola Rd.
 Students come from the nearby rural area, the villages of Wyangala and Darbys Falls, and the Mt McDonald hamlet.
 The school emphasises environmental education and the creative arts.
+As of July 2022, the school has gone into recess (non-operational) due to low enrolment numbers.

-Not far from the school, also on Waugoola Rd, there is a Catholic church, St Vincent's, which serves as a community hall for village activities, in addition to providing mass services on Saturdays and Sundays.
+Not far from the school, also on Waugoola Rd, there is a Catholic church, St Vincent's, which at times serves as a community hall for village activities.
+As a part of the Parish of Cowra and the Diocese of Bathurst, mass services were previously provided on alternate Saturdays and Sundays.
+However, as of 16 December 2023, the Catholic Diocese of Bathurst announced its permanent closure alongside two other local churches, St Malachy's, Gooloogong and St Brigid's, Woodstock.

 Adjacent the village is a nine-hole golf course, bowling green, tennis courts and cricket field.
 These facilities are managed by the Wyangala Country Club.

 In August 2013 Wyangala Cricket Oval was officially renamed Matt Morrison Oval, in honour of Matt Morrison who had died earlier in the year.
 Development of the Wyangala Cricket Club oval and much of the sponsorship of the Wyangala Golf Club was attributed to him.

 Sports clubs in Wyangala include the fishing, cricket, golf, bowling and ski clubs.
 The Fishing Club (Wyangala Danglers) has regular events and fishing competitions throughout the year, including inter-club competitions.
 The Cricket Club competes in a district cricket competition with surrounding towns including, Carcoar, Morongla, Canowindra, Grenfell and Cowra teams.
 The Golf Club, on the other hand, has occasional challenges and events during the year; and the Bowling Club holds regular casual meetings.
 The Ski Club has a club house on Main Beach of Wyangala Dam and holds occasional events during the year.